top of page

 Ensuring that your shifting is working correctly will mean a much better time and less fatigue and frustration on the trail.

-*D* - Drop
+*D* = Drop Test

 • Lift your bike about 6” off the ground and drop it evenly while *listening*